 Leaving The Table To Use The Bathroom Often

-One of the common aspects of bulimia nervosa and some forms of anorexia nervosa is inducing vomiting to get rid of food eaten.
-If you find yourself compelled to leave the table to vomit during or after a meal, that is a very large signal to reach out for help.
+One of the common aspects of bulimia nervosa and some forms of anorexia nervosa is inducing vomiting to get rid of the food eaten.
+If you feel compelled to leave the table to vomit during or after a meal, that is a very large signal to reach out for help.
 As a friend or family member, if you notice that your loved one often leaves for an extended amount of time in the middle of a meal, this can be a warning sign of an eating disorder.

 Laxatives, Supplements, And Herbs